Simple Dietary Changes to Battle Low-T

 3. Vitamin K2.
 In addition to serving as a “traffic cop” for your bones by directing calcium to your bones and prevent it from going where it can do damage: your organs, joints, and arteries.
 Vitamin K2 also increases the activity level of testosterone-synthesizing enzymes.
-The chemical menaquinone-4 (a synonym for Vitamin K2, the primary storage form of the vitamin in animals) has been shown to stimulate testosterone production through the activation of protein kinase while also being involved in steroidogenesis in the testes.
+The chemical menaquinone-4 (a synonym for vitamin K2, the primary storage form of the vitamin in animals) has been shown to stimulate testosterone production through the activation of protein kinase while also being involved in steroidogenesis in the testes.

-Suggested Intake: To duplicate the amount used in one critical study with rats, you’d have to use 12 mg per pound of body weight, which is a huge amount.
+Suggested Intake: To duplicate the amount used in one critical study with rats, you’d have to use 12 mg per pound of body weight, which is a considerable amount.
 Still, there’s good reason to believe that much smaller doses, around 30 to 50 mg per day (which is still a lot), might also raise testosterone levels.